The Guide to Summer Events at LA Museums

 Off the 405 & Garden Concerts for Kids - Getty Center

 The Getty Center’s Off the 405 series of summer concerts is a chance to enjoy a Saturday night of music and art without the cover charge.
-This season’s performers include Empress Of and DJ Star Amerasu (July 26) and Emile Mosseri and DJ Daniel L. Sparks (Aug.
-23).
+Emile Mosseri and DJ Daniel L. Sparks close out the season on August 23.

 For those heading to the Getty with young children, look into their Garden Concerts for Kids series happening on weekends in August.
 While you’re there, take time to explore the museum’s wide range of exhibits, including the recently opened Artemisia’s Strong Women: Rescuing a Masterpiece.